Invasion of Astro-Monster: Development

 "When they made Godzilla do that shie thing, I knew how pissed my father [Ishiro Honda] was.
 He didn't say a word, but he was beyond angry.
 My father found it humiliating.
 I am sure he was telling himself, 'We did not create Godzilla for that.
 It is not right.'"

 — —Ryuji Honda recalls his father's disapproval over the inclusion of Godzilla's infamous shie victory dance.

 In the mid-1960s, United Productions of America (UPA) asked American producer Henry G. Saperstein to acquire high quality monster movies to distribute in North America.
-Saperstein approached Toho and began involvement in the film when Frankenstein Conquers the World was already in its production phases.
+Saperstein approached Toho and began involvement in the film when Frankenstein vs. Baragon was already in its production phases.
 The production of Invasion of Astro-Monster saw the film have input from American producer Henry G. Saperstein from the beginning of production and was his first fully-fledged coproduction.
 Saperstein has claimed to have provided 50 percent of the funding to the three monster movie co-productions he made with Toho.

 Saperstein felt that the screenplays by Shinichi Sekizawa were formulaic, noting that these films too often "opened up with a press conference or a government conference of scientists and officials" and that he convinced the production that they "needed to get into the picture a lot quicker.
 The conference could take place later on".
 The film's script also incorporates an alien invasion theme that had been done in previous Toho films, but not in the Godzilla series.